Ximen Bao: Hebo's Bride

 On the day of the ceremony, Ximen arrived at the sacrificial site by the river and met with the shamaness, her disciples, the three elders, the local officials, several village elders, and the maiden; with an estimated over a thousand onlookers also in attendance.
 Ximen insisted on inspecting the maiden and concluded her beauty would not meet the standard of a God.
 Declaring that the delivery of an inadequate bride would trigger the wrath of the River God, Ximen ordered the ceremony be postponed until after a suitable bride is found.
 He had his soldiers threw the shamaness into the river to report to the River God about the postponement and to report back to Ximen on the God's response.
 Sometime after, as the drowned shamaness had obviously not returned from the river, he tasked each of her disciples with the same mission and to locate the shamaness before submerging each one into the river.
 After neither of them returned, Ximen tasked each of the three elders with the same mission and threw them into the river.
 As neither the shamaness, her disciples, nor the elders returned from the river; Ximen ordered the local officials and the village elders to go into the river to fetch them.
 All of them instead knelt before him in terror and promised not to do the sacrifice again.
 After that day, bridal sacrifice for the River God became a thing of the past in the County of Ye.

+Afterwards, Ximen then surveyed the terrain and saw where the river could pass.
+He enlisted the common people to divert the river into 12 canals, which not only reduced the water flow, but also irrigated the farmland.
+At the beginning, the common people complained that opening the canal was tiring and tiring, but after the canals was completed, everyone benefited from the project, there was no more danger of floods, and the crops were doubled.
+From then on, the people in Ye lived and worked in peace and prosperity.

 Legacy

-In honor of the Zhang River diversion project, the local populace made a popular song about it, as recorded in the historical work of the later Han Dynasty historian Ban Gu.
+In honor of the Zhang River diversion project, the local populace made a popular song about it, as recorded in the historical work of the later Han dynasty historian Ban Gu.